Cp Command in Linux (Copy Files)

 cp file.txt /backup/new_file.txt

-By default, if the destination file exists it will be overwritten.
+By default, if the destination file exists, it is overwritten.
 The

 -n option tells